Limosilactobacillus reuteri DSM 17938 (BioGaia Protectis®)

 Other probiotics: compatible.

-Helicobacter pylori eradication therapy: ENHANCED outcomes per Francavilla 2008+ trials.
+Helicobacter pylori eradication therapy: enhanced outcomes per Francavilla 2008+ trials.

 Frequently asked questions about Limosilactobacillus reuteri DSM 17938 (BioGaia Protectis®)

-What is Limosilactobacillus reuteri DSM 17938 (BioGaia Protectis®)?
+What is Limosilactobacillus reuteri DSM 17938?

 Limosilactobacillus reuteri DSM 17938 is a specific probiotic strain marketed as BioGaia Protectis® — one of the most clinically studied strains for infant and pediatric gastrointestinal conditions.

-The clinically studied dose for Limosilactobacillus reuteri DSM 17938 (BioGaia Protectis®) is Infants: 100 million CFU (1×10⁸) once daily as drops (BioGaia Protectis® dosing).
+The clinically studied dose is Infants: 100 million CFU (1x10^8)/day as drops.
 Children: 100-400 million CFU/day.
 Adults: 100 million to 1 billion CFU/day.
-Take 2-3 hours apart from antibiotics.
-Refrigerate after opening for live forms..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+Always follow the product label and check with a healthcare provider for personal advice.